opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:pyoldfunction:: cv.AvgSdv(arr, mask=None) -> (mean, stdDev)

-    :param src: Source array that should have from 1 to 4 channels so that the results can be stored in  :ocv:class:`Scalar_` 's.
+    :param src: input array that should have from 1 to 4 channels so that the results can be stored in  :ocv:class:`Scalar_` 's.

-    :param mean: Output parameter: computed mean value.
+    :param mean: output parameter: calculated mean value.

-    :param stddev: Output parameter: computed standard deviation.
+    :param stddev: output parameter: calculateded standard deviation.

-    :param mask: Optional operation mask.
+    :param mask: optional operation mask.

-The function ``meanStdDev`` computes the mean and the standard deviation ``M`` of array elements independently for each channel and returns it via the output parameters:
+The function ``meanStdDev`` calculates the mean and the standard deviation ``M`` of array elements independently for each channel and returns it via the output parameters:

 .. math::